 The Safety & Equipment Inspector is the only staff member that has the ability to remove a playground unit from use.
 If equipment is found to be unsafe, temporary fencing will be installed to indicate it isn't safe to play on.
 Temporary stoppages in the use of the equipment, due to COVID-19 protocols, should not include application of caution tape on the playground equipment.
 If the site wishes to make equipment temporarily unavailable to students, place caution tape around the shade structure posts and ensure proper supervision to indicate the equipment shouldn't be used.

 The current playground inventory for CCSD is just over 700 playground units.
 Typically, you will have three units per school.
 Units are designed to be age specific.

-The Safety and Equipment Inspection section of Risk and Environmental Services consists of one individual who is a Certified Playground Safety Inspectors (CPSI).
+The Safety and Equipment Inspection section of Risk Management consists of one individual who is a Certified Playground Safety Inspectors (CPSI).
 In order to maintain certification, all hazards and resulting injuries must be addressed.

 The Southern Nevada Health District (SNHD) is the regulatory agency that is required by Statute to inspect each playground every six months.
 Our Safety and Equipment Inspector works with SNHD to determine if closure of a playground is required or if emergency repairs can be made to continue use.
 (Section 5 of SNHD School Inspection Report)

 Damaged equipment or surfacing should still be reported utilizing a work order so that the CPSI certified inspector can conduct a thorough inspection and determine the ability to repair.
 Based on the extent of damage, Facilities will determine how to proceed with repairs or replacement.